 Wash the turmeric and ginger thoroughly.
 I normally use a vegetable brush to do this.
 If using a juicer check to see if you need to peel the turmeric or ginger before putting it through.

-Pour the mixture into a cheesecloth, fine strainer or clean muslin and strain.
-Be aware that turmeric might stain your fingers and clothes.
+Pour the mixture into a cheesecloth, fine mesh strainer or clean muslin and strain.
+Be aware that turmeric might stain your fingers and clothes so use gloves for this step.
 Once strained stir in the black pepper and serve.

-The daily dose of this ginger turmeric shot is about 60ml per day- the perfect little shot measure.
-You can keep this stored in a sealed jar or bottle for a few days in the refrigerator.
+You can keep this stored in a sealed jar or bottle for a couple days in the refrigerator but it’s best consumed within 24 hours.

 Notes: For a bit of added sweetness stir in a tbsp of honey or agave to the tonic.

-If the taste is too strong try diluting with water or with natural, freshly squeezed orange juice for some added sweetness and Vitamin C.
+If the taste of the ginger turmeric lemon shot is too strong try diluting it with water or with more natural, freshly squeezed orange juice for some added sweetness and Vitamin C.

 If you give this ginger turmeric shot a go then let me know how you got on below, I’d love to hear from you.